-31:16 TAMRH R/W 0xFFFF GPTM TimerA Match Register High When configured for 32-bit Real-Time Clock (RTC) mod CRIMCEC register this value is compared to the upper
+31:16 TAMRH R/W 0xFFFF GPTM TimerA Match Register High When configured for 32-bit Real-Time Clock (RTC) mode via the GPTMCFG register, this value is compared to the upper half of state of GPTMTBMATCHR.

-When configured for 32-bit Real-Time Clock (RTC) mode via the GPTMCFG register, this value is compared to the upper half of GPTMTAR, to determine match events.
+GPTMCFG register, this value is compared to the upper half of GPTMTAR, to determine match events.

-In 16-bit mode, this field reads as 0 and does not have an effect on the state of GPTMTBMATCHR.
+In 16-bit mode, this field reads as 0 and does not have an effect on the